-At June 30, 2013, the single issuer threshold of 3% was exceeded with securities issued by Bank of America, which represented 3.36% of the portfolio's total amortized cost.
-The market value of Bank of America holdings at June 30, 2013 was \$400,988,000, held in repurchase agreements issued by Bank of America.
+At June 30, 2013, securities issued by Bank of America were in compliance with the Investment Policy Statement and represented 3.36% of the portfolio's total amortized cost.
+The fair value of Bank of America holdings at June 30, 2013 was \$400,988,000, held in repurchase agreements issued by Bank of America.
 The repurchase agreements, which were fully collateralized, matured at full value on their stated maturity dates in July 2013.

-At June 30, 2013, the single issuer threshold of 3% was exceeded with securities issued by Bank of Nova Scotia, which represented 9.22% of the portfolio's total amortized cost.
-The market value of Bank of Nova Scotia holdings at June 30, 2013 was \$1,100,000,000.
+At June 30, 2013, securities issued by Bank of Nova Scotia were in compliance with the Investment Policy Statement and represented 9.22% of the portfolio's total amortized cost.
+The fair value of Bank of Nova Scotia holdings at June 30, 2013 was \$1,100,000,000.
 Specifically, the Fund held \$100,000,000 in certificates of deposits, and \$1,000,000,000 in repurchase agreements issued by Bank of Nova Scotia.
 The repurchase agreements, which were fully collateralized, matured at full value on their stated maturity dates in July 2013.

-At June 30, 2013, holdings directly in National Australia Bank represented 1.26% of the portfolio's amortized cost.
-Holdings in Bank of New Zealand, a subsidiary of National Australia Bank, represented 1.88% of the portfolio's amortized cost.
-The combined holdings of National Australia Bank and its subsidiary totaled 3.14% of the portfolio's amortized cost, which exceeded the 3% threshold.
-The market value of these holdings at June 30, 2013 was \$374,990,260.
+At June 30, 2013, holdings directly in National Australia Bank were in compliance with the Investment Policy Statement and represented 1.26% of the portfolio's amortized cost.
+Holdings in Bank of New Zealand, a subsidiary of National Australia Bank, were in compliance with the Investment Policy Statement and represented 1.88% of the portfolio's amortized cost.
+The combined holdings of National Australia Bank and its subsidiary totaled 3.14% of the portfolio's amortized cost.
+The fair value of these holdings at June 30, 2013 was \$374,990,260.
 Specifically, the Fund held \$50,000,000 in certificates of deposits issued directly by National Australia Bank and \$324,990,260 in commercial paper issued by National Australia Bank and its subsidiary. \$49,994,260 of these holdings matured in August 2013.

-At June 30, 2013, holdings directly in Mitsubishi UFJ Trust & Banking Corporation represented 2.51% of the portfolio's amortized cost.
-Holdings in Bank of Tokyo-Mitsubishi UFJ Ltd represented 2.44% of the portfolio's amortized cost.
-The combined holdings in Mitsubishi UFJ Financial group totaled 4.95% of the portfolio's amortized cost, which exceeded the 3% threshold.
-The market value of these holdings at June 30, 2013 was \$590,639,749, all in commercial paper. \$380,740,828 of these holdings matured in July 2013.
+At June 30, 2013, holdings directly in Mitsubishi UFJ Trust & Banking Corporation were in compliance with the Investment Policy Statement and represented 2.51% of the portfolio's amortized cost.
+Holdings in Bank of Tokyo-Mitsubishi UFJ Ltd were in compliance with the Investment Policy Statement and represented 2.44% of the portfolio's amortized cost.
+The combined holdings in Mitsubishi UFJ Financial group totaled 4.95% of the portfolio's amortized cost.
+The fair value of these holdings at June 30, 2013 was \$590,639,749, all in commercial paper. \$380,740,828 of these holdings matured in July 2013.

-At June 30, 2013, the Fund held \$1,395,927,637 in U.S. Treasuries, which represented 11.71% of the portfolio's amortized cost.
+At June 30, 2013, the Fund held \$1,395,927,637 in U.S. Treasuries, which was in compliance with the Investment Policy Statement and represented 11.71% of the portfolio's amortized cost.
 Specifically, the Fund held \$215,999,840 in U.S. Treasury bills, \$132,613,054 in U.S. Treasury notes, and \$1,047,314,743 in U.S. Treasury 90 day certificates of indebtedness.
-The funds invested in the 90 day certificates will be reinvested in state and local government series securities (SLGS) as soon as the federal government allows.
+The funds invested in the 90 day certificates were reinvested in state and local government series securities (SLGS) as soon as the federal government allowed.
 SLGS are nonmarketable securities that are only available for purchase by state and local governments and other issuers of tax-exempt securities.
 SLGS are direct obligations of the U.S. government, backed by the full faith and credit of the U.S. government.

-At June 30, 2013, the Fund also held \$3,511,879,917 in federal agency bonds and notes, which represents 29.48% of the portfolio's holdings.
+At June 30, 2013, the Fund also held \$3,511,879,917 in federal agency bonds and notes, which was in compliance with the Investment Policy Statement and represented 29.48% of the portfolio's holdings.
 Federal agency bonds and notes are sponsored by the U.S. government.
-Holdings of federal agency bonds and notes as of June 30, 2013 are as follows (in thousands):
+Holdings of federal agency bonds and notes as of June 30, 2013 were as follows (in thousands):